lunant/jdoctest/docs/index.rst

 .. **

+Now you'll notice that the sample code we've just written contains example codes that describe the behaviours of ``ImageFile``.
+We should run the examples to make sure that our implementation of ``ImageFile`` behaves as expected.

-Now we can execute this source, or test examples of this source.
-We'll skip the excution because it is very common.
-Then how we can test this source?
-Before test, we should save this source to a file named ``imagefile.js``.
-And test it:
+Before testing, we should save this code to a file named ``imagefile.js``.
+To run the test, all we need to do is:

 .. sourcecode:: html